levithomason/gpt-pair-programmer/NOTES.md

 ## First-nails

+### GitHub Bot

+Stages of possible bot:

+1. Triage Bot - Makes appropriate first comment, labels and assigns to appropriate people.
+2. Comment Bot - Meaningfully comments on PRs and issues.
+3. Solution Suggestion Bot - Suggests solutions to issues and PRs by comments.
+4. PR Bot - Can create PRs to fix issues.
+5. Collaborator Bot - Fully automated PR creation and merging.

 ### Refactor components

 Refactor some React components.
 Example, on Nov 2, 2023 I refactored Rail UI nodes to include their wrapping tree items.
 This would be a good first-nail to test the system.